jonasmfernandes/one-project-per-week-js/readme.md

 ## Paragraph Generator

 This design is more elaborate and visually more beautiful.
-It is a paragraph / text generator, just type in as many parameters as you want from 0 to 5 and it will show you the corresponding paragraphs.
+It is a paragraph / text generator, just type in as many paragraphs as you want from 0 to 5 and it will show you the corresponding paragraphs.

 [Paragraph-generator](https://github.com/jonasmfernandes/one-project-per-day-js/tree/main/paragraph-generator)